-'Present Value of In'Force long term

-business'

-Calculated as the net present value of Royal London's interest in the expected after-tax cash flows (including the charges for smoothing and guarantees) of the in-force business.
+'Present Value of In-Force long term business' This is the present value of the acquired in-force business and is calculated as the net present value of Royal London's interest in the expected after-tax cash flows (including the charges for smoothing and guarantees) of the in-force business.
 The amount is assessed annually and is amortised over the expected lifetime of the acquired business.